 For a better understanding of topics and adding technology in the classroom, learners can change the lyrics of their favorite songs.
 They can replace the song lyrics with the words on a particular topic of the lesson.
 The additional assignment is to make a music video with animated characters and captions.

 High school or elementary students love sharing funny memes.
 Why not create memes on their own?
 Let students pick the images and write humorous captions referring to the topic of the lesson.

 Enhance Lessons with Movavi Academic

 Movavi Academic is a great help in integrating technology into the classroom.
 Students can create amazing educational videos and presentations using the app.
 Use the essential video-editing features – cut the footage, join clips, and add transitions between the segments.
 Write captions to the videos.
 Apply creative filters, add themed stickers and backgrounds.
-Make use of the built-in stock image library.

 The app will also come in handy for teachers.
 Explain the new topics and concepts more clearly using the video.
 Create video courses and lectures, add explanatory elements like arrows, shapes, and frames to your videos.
 Send educational videos to remote students.